isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-contact-sync/add-value-to-sync.rst

 that you want to read, and the property on the xDB contact that you want to write.

-Identity CRM Contact Attribute
+Identify CRM Contact Attribute
 ----------------------------------

 Your CRM administrator is able to provide you with the names of the attributes that are available in your CRM.

-Identity xDB Contact Property
+Identify xDB Contact Property
 -------------------------------------

 Values are stored on xDB contacts through contact facets.
 The contact facets